just

 escapes := "\t\n\r\"\\"

-Indented versions of both single- and double-quoted strings, delimited by triple single- or triple double-quotes, are supported.
+Indented versions of both single- and double-quoted strings, delimited by triple single- or double-quotes, are supported.
 Indented string lines are stripped of a leading line break, and leading whitespace common to all non-blank lines:

 # this string will evaluate to `foo\nbar\n`